massenz/snooper/README.rst

 Use Case
 --------

-As a RM staff I need to explore (or modify) the state of some of the Tables in the Postgres DB by running an arbitrary query against a dev (or Prod) instance.
+This allows one to explore (or modify) the state of some of the Tables in the Postgres DB by running an arbitrary query against a dev (or Prod) instance.

 There may also be a set of predefined queries that may be run automatically; further, these